FransAris/csharpdb/README.md

 - Entity Framework: It's just the standard ORM for C#, works fine
 - SQLite: Super simple, no setup, good enough for testing
 - React: Because that's what I know best for frontend
+- react-beautiful-dnd: For the drag-and-drop Kanban board
+- Apollo Client: For GraphQL stuff

 ## Known Issues

 - Auth is super basic right now
 - Probably some CORS stuff that needs fixing
 - WebSockets aren't really used yet
+- Some TypeScript stuff could be better
+- Drag-and-drop needs better error handling

 ## Future Maybe-ToDos